KSTU: Channel 13 drops in

 When the FCC allocated television channels, the station spacing guidelines meant that inserting channel 13 in Salt Lake City was not possible.
-In 1968, the FCC denied a petition by Salt Lake radio station KLUB to add channel 13 to Salt Lake City, which would have required changes in unused VHF assignments in Richfield, Vernal, and Rock Springs, Wyoming.
-That petition was opposed by Great Desert, which at the time was seeking channel 20; the Salt Lake VHF stations; and educational television interests in Utah, including KWCS-TV, who noted the intensive use of channel 13 by translators.
+In 1968, the FCC denied a petition by Salt Lake radio station KLUB to add channel 13 to Salt Lake City so it could apply to build a companion TV station, which would have required changes in unused VHF assignments in Richfield, Vernal, and Rock Springs, Wyoming.
+That petition was opposed by Great Desert, which at the time was seeking channel 20; the Salt Lake VHF stations; and educational television interests in Utah, including KWCS-TV, who were concerned that a commercial station on channel 13 would affect the translators they used to rebroadcast their programming.

 The concept of VHF drop-ins—changes to station spacing that permitted the insertion of new VHF channel allocations in cities across the United States—continued to be of interest, particularly because, in other cities, there were not enough VHF television stations for all three major networks.
-In 1977, the FCC initially approved four drop-ins—including channel 13 for Salt Lake—having whittled down the number of proposed new channels in the preceding years.
+In 1977, the FCC initially approved four drop-ins nationwide—including channel 13 for Salt Lake—having whittled down the number of proposed new channels in the preceding years.
 Its studies found that Salt Lake could support not one but two independent VHF outlets.
 Springfield Television, then still applying for a permit, asked for a chance to establish itself in the market before a VHF station was dropped in; the group contended that a VHF station would not mean automatic failure for a new UHF.
 The FCC reaffirmed the decision on a 4–3 vote in 1980.
-The approval came even though KSTU and KSL-TV expressed renewed concern over a high-power channel 13 in Salt Lake City causing problems for the translator system.
+The approval came even though KSTU and KSL-TV had expressed renewed concern over a high-power channel 13 in Salt Lake City causing problems for the translator system.

 While KSTU was busy building translators to extend channel 20's reach, interested parties were busy filing applications for channel 13.
 In December 1980, the first application was received from Utah Television Associates, whose principals included Salt Lake businessman Richard S. McKnight.
 David and Deanna Williams, owners of a paging service and an AM station in Bountiful, submitted a bid on March 10, 1981, under the name Intermountain Broadcasting.
 By May, when the commission set a deadline to receive other applications, the field had grown to eight with six further bidders: